dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 Now, let's set our training constants.
 We first specify a CUDA (GPU) device for training (using a CPU takes way too long, if you don't have one, you can use the Google Colab notebook).

-Secondly, we set the batch size (i.e. the number of elements to see before updating the model), the learning rate for the optimizer and the number of epochs.
+Second, we set the batch size (i.e. the number of elements to see before updating the model), the learning rate for the optimizer and the number of epochs.

 ```python